Skip to main content

 Beta-Caryophyllene

 Interacts directly with CB2 receptors and may reduce stress-related anxiety.
+Abundant in black pepper, cloves, and culinary herbs.

 Pain & Inflammation